 Where we work

 Clinks supports organisations working in England and Wales.
-Our area development team provides focused support in Wales, the North East, North West, South West and West Yorkshire.
+Our area development team provides focused support in Wales, the North East, North West, South West and London.
 This allows us to respond to local variations, in both need and structure, while also sharing information from across England and Wales.
 In addition, local voluntary organisations and partners provide valuable intelligence about the reality of experiences at a local level, which Clinks can use to advocate for the needs of the voluntary sector.

 Our vision is of a vibrant, independent and resilient voluntary sector that enables people to transform their lives.